 Urgent advice: Talk to your GP or doctor immediately if

-you experience any signs of a possible problem, such as:
+you experience any signs of a problem, such as:

-- severe pain that can't be controlled with painkillers such as ibuprofen
+- severe pain that cannot be controlled with painkillers such as ibuprofen

 - continuous and heavy bleeding that soaks 2 or more pads in an hour for 2 hours in a row

-- abdominal pain or discomfort that is not helped by medication, rest, a hot water bottle, or a heat pad
+- tummy pain or discomfort that is not helped by medicine, rest, a hot water bottle or a heat pad

-- a high temperature of 38°C or higher
+- a temperature of 38 degrees Celsius or higher

 - discoloured or smelly discharge from your vagina